Can I go to Thassos this summer? Here we answer important questions so you can make the right decision.

 The EU will reassess this list every 14 days.

 This code will determine if you will be required to take a Covid-19 test.
 If you are tested, you will be required to self-isolate at your final destination until your test results are received.
-This usually takes at least 24 to 36 hours.
+This usually takes at least 24 hours.
 If the test is negative, you will be free to continue your holiday as planned.
 If the test is positive, you will be moved into a quarantine hotel for 14 days.
 You will not be required to pay for the test or your stay in quarantine.
 Many more questions can be answered in the official announcement and frequently asked questions (FAQs) sections on the Passenger Locator Form.

 If arriving by road...